kr-colab/disperseNN2/docs/source/usage.rst

 Install
 ^^^^^^^

-To use ``disperseNN2``, we recommend first creating a new conda environment to stay organized:
+We recommend creating a new conda environment to stay organized:

 .. code-block:: console